Withdrawal from NATO: United Kingdom

 The established consensus of the United Kingdom's defence and foreign policy framework includes full membership and participation of NATO.
 Membership is supported by both major parties in the UK (The Conservatives and Labour) and the Liberal Democrats.

-Originally out of the nationwide parties in the House of Commons, only the Green Party was against NATO membership and advocated leaving the alliance.
+Originally out of the UK-wide parties in the House of Commons, only the Green Party of England and Wales was against NATO membership and advocated leaving the alliance.
 However, this changed during their 2023 spring conference, when a motion was passed changing the party's viewpoint by abandoning its opposition to NATO.
 This was done in a review of the party's policies on security and defence, in light of the invasion of Ukraine by Russia.
 However, there are individual Members of Parliament who support the UK withdrawing from NATO, such as Jeremy Corbyn.

 In October 2017, the youth wing of Labour, Young Labour, passed a motion at their annual conference which called for Britain to withdraw from NATO, stating it was a tool of American imperialism.
 They reconfirmed their position on withdrawal during the 2022 invasion of Ukraine by Russia on Twitter.
 Support for NATO is high in the United Kingdom with a poll in 2017 indicating that 62% of British people have a favourable view of NATO, compared with only 19% having unfavourable view of the Alliance.

 The situation with whether an independent Scotland should join NATO if it ever achieves independence, has been fraught within supporters of an independent Scotland.
 Originally the Scottish National Party was against NATO membership, much of this was due to the party's non-nuclear stance with Scotland hosting the Trident nuclear programme at the Clyde Naval Base.
 This changed in 2012, when the SNP under the leadership of Alex Salmond changed its manifesto saying that it would support NATO membership and would join NATO if Scotland ever becomes independent, provided the alliance respect Scotland's non-nuclear stance.
 This led to some senior members of the SNP to leave the party, including John Finnie and Jean Urquhart.
 During the prelude to the Russian invasion of Ukraine the SNP's defence spokesman Stewart McDonald reconfirmed the SNP's support for NATO.